jradack-tech/WebRTC-React-Video-Meeting/README.md

 ## Installation
 ### Clone
-- Clone this repo to your local machine using `https://github.com/Hyunse/video-group-meeting.git`
+- Clone this repo to your local machine

 ### Setup
 **Client**